Coronary Artery Spasm: Causes, Symptoms, and Treatments

 Coronary artery spasm (CAS) is a temporary tightening of the coronary arteries, reducing blood flow to the heart.
 This can cause chest pain or angina, often occurring at rest.

-The pathophysiology of coronary artery spasm (CAS) is caused by temporary constriction of the coronary arteries, which can be brought on by stress, exposure to cold, or certain drugs.
+The pathophysiology of coronary artery spasm (CAS) is caused by the temporary constriction of the coronary arteries, which can be brought on by stress, exposure to cold, or certain drugs.

-Symptoms of Coronary Artery Spasm
+What are the Symptoms of Coronary Artery Spasm?

 Coronary artery spasm occurs when a blood vessel in the heart temporarily tightens, reducing blood flow.
 Common symptoms include: